15 Sound-Based Cause and Effect Activities for Babies & Toddlers

 Choosing Safe Containers

-For safe homemade drums, you’ll want sturdy containers made from plastic or metal that can handle lots of tapping during playtime.
-When you’re choosing safe containers, look for sturdy materials with no sharp edges, loose pieces, or small parts.
+For safe homemade drums, choose sturdy containers made from plastic or metal that can handle lots of tapping during playtime.
+Look for sturdy materials with no sharp edges, loose pieces, or small parts.
 Pick a few sizes to invite different sounds and support easy exploration.
-Secure lids are best; remove any lid that can’t stay on tightly.

 Check What to look for Why it helps